Skip to content

 Short answers, pulled from the story.

-When did Albert Einstein publish the field equations?
+When did Albert Einstein publish the Einstein field equations?

-Why did Albert Einstein add the cosmological constant term to his equations?
+Why did Einstein add and then abandon the cosmological constant?